-One thing to make a fuss about is sunshine.
+One of Hvar's major features is sunshine.
 Hvar island boasts 2718 hours of sunshine a year, making it Croatia's sunniest island.
-You can count on the warm Adriatic sun in winter just as you can count on the softly rounded islands lying just offshore that make a stroll along Hvar harbour incomparably beautiful.
+You can count on the warm Adriatic sun in winter just as you can count on the softly rounded Pakleni islands lying just offshore that make a stroll along Hvar town harbour incomparably beautiful.

 The heavily-indented coastline is dotted with pebbly coves while the interior mixes rolling lavender fields with pine-carpeted hills.
 You'll need a car or other wheeled transport to properly explore the island.
 Although there are buses linking the towns, the schedules make it nearly impossible to visit more than one a day.

-Most wonderful are the day trips offered to the offshore Pakleni Islands,a natural paradise with crystal-clear water and a wealth of pebbly coves.
+Just offshore Hvar town, the Pakleni Islands are a natural paradise with crystal-clear water and a wealth of pebbly coves.
 Boats from Hvar harbour run continuously out to the islands during the summer and there's an uber-trendy beach bar.
 More.

 Big sandy beaches are not a feature of Hvar's pebbly coastline.
 Some of the most popular beaches among locals are narrow coves, some only accessible by boat.
-Besides the Pakleni Islands, beachgoers will want to seek out Dubovica, Gromindolac and sandy Mina beach near Jelsa.
+Try the beach clubs around Hvar town or head to Dubovica, Gromindolac and sandy Mina beach near Jelsa.

 Hvar is the longest island in the Adriatic--about 68km.
 Its western third is about 10 kilometres while the reminder, towards the east is very narrow--2.4km.
 The total area is 300 square kilometres.
 Stretching along the entire island, close to the south coast,is the island's crest which reaches its highest point at the peak of St Nikola (626m).
 North of this mountain is the widest part of the island--Velo Polje, a fertile plain.
 Here is the major production area for grapes, olives, figs, carob, lemons, oranges.
 On the slopes of the hills, on innumerable terraced plots, lavender is grown, used in the production of oil for the perfume industry.
 Also in quantity are rosemary and aromatic plants which give Hvar honey its flavour.
 Once, the entire island was wooded, but now there are only small forests and groves of fir and holm oak with uncultivated land left to sprout shrubs and macchia.

-There are three ports of entry to Hvar Island: Stari Grad, Sucuraj and Hvar Town which receives passenger boats.
+There are three ports of entry to Hvar Island: Stari Grad and Sucuraj for car ferries and Hvar Town which receives passenger boats.
 Arriving in Split?
-Take a water transfer from Split airport!
-Otherwise, there's a choice of car ferries, passenger ferries and even seaplanes.
-From May to October, the catamaran schedules make it possible to visit Hvar island on a day trip from Split?
-Find out more about getting to Hvar Island.
+Take a fast ferry from Split airport!
+During the summer there are many daily passenger ferries connecting Hvar with other islands, Split and Dubrovnik.
+From May to October, the catamaran schedules even make it possible to visit Hvar island on a day trip from Split.

 Accommodation is extremely tight in the summer; an advance reservation is highly recommended.
 Most people stay in Hvar Town as it is the most beautiful but Stari Grad and Jelsa make good alternative places to stay on Hvar Island.
 Both are cheaper and somewhat quieter than Hvar Town with its busy nightlife.
 See Hvar Island accommodation.